-If cancer cells stay within the lining of the bladder, it is referred to as a superficial bladder cancer.
-Around 90% of bladder cancers are superficial (Cancer Council NSW, 2012) and can be treated simply and effectively.
+If cancer cells stay within the lining of the bladder, it is referred to as a superficial bladder cancer, and can be treated simply and effectively.

 Sometimes though, cancer cells can spread to the muscle wall of the bladder, to other organs and into lymph nodes.
 When this happens, it is called invasive bladder cancer and partial or complete removal of the bladder is necessary.

 Although definite causes are unknown at this stage, certain factors are known to be associated with the risk of developing the disease.
 These include:

 - Smoking — smokers are three to four times more likely to get the disease than nonsmokers.

 - Age — the older you are the more susceptible you are to the disease

 - Gender — men are four times more likely to develop bladder cancer

 - Exposure to chemicals — especially in the textile, petrochemical and rubber industries

 - Repeated chronic bladder infections — particularly if inflammation from foreign objects (eg a catheter) is ever-present

 - Treatments for other cancers— including some chemotherapy and radiography treatments